-This comprehensive guide is for those who are considering building a new pool or renovating their existing pool.
-We discuss the costs, benefits and possible downsides of various pool interior products that are available.
-So, if you are unsure of which surface would suit you best then this information is a very helpful guide.
+This swimming pool surface guide is for those who are considering building or renovating their existing pool.
+We discuss the costs, benefits and possible downsides of various pool interiors.
+So, if you are unsure of which surface would suit you best then this page will be a very helpful guide.

 Calcium hardness in pool water

 As with every other aspect of water chemistry, calcium hardness also needs to be in balance to protect your pool surface from calcium formation, stains, or corrosion.
 High or low calcium hardness can cause white staining on pool surfaces, etching, or discolouration.